 The origin of Maine Coon Black Cat

 It is difficult to know precisely how and when the Maine Coon breed was created.
-Several theories exist, but to date, none has been verified.
+Several theories exist, but to date, none have been verified.

 For still others, the Maine coon dates back to the Viking era.
-What is certain is that it is one of the oldest natural North American cat breeds.
-The breed was officially discovered in 1860 during an exhibition organized in the state of Maine - from where it takes its name - by local farmers, whose objective was to elect the most beautiful cat.
+What is certain is that he is one of the oldest natural North American cat breeds.
+The breed was officially discovered in 1860 during an exhibition organized in the state of Maine - from where he takes his name - by local farmers, whose objective was to elect the most beautiful cat.

 On the other hand, the Maine coon was not officially recognized as a breed until 1967 by the American Cat Fanciers Association (ACFA).
-In France, the breed was imported in 1981, but it will be necessary to wait until the 1990s for it to meet the success that we know today.
-Nowadays, the Maine coon has become so popular that it is now the first breed of cat produced in France with 4843 pedigrees issued, even ahead of the Persian.
+In France, the breed was imported in 1981, but it will be necessary to wait until the 1990s for him to meet the success that we know today.

 Maine coon, its physical characteristics

 The Maine Coon is recognizable at first glance by its large size and massive appearance.
-He has a long, rather rectangular body with a strong chest and good musculature.
+He has a long, rectangular body with a strong chest and good musculature.
 On average, a male weighs between 6 and 9 kgs while the females are a little less massive with their 9 to 13 lbs, which is still higher than the average for cats of other breeds.
-The record for the largest Maine coon in the world was held by Leo, a cat measuring 48 incheslong!
-It's not for nothing that you have to buy big cat croquettes.
+However, the record for the largest Maine coon in the world was held by Leo, a cat measuring 48 inches long!
+So it's not for nothing that you have to buy big cat croquettes.

-Diets and exercise routines are very important for maintaining the health of their large bodies.
+Diets and exercise routines are essential for maintaining the health of their large bodies.
 The Maine Coon is also a very intelligent cat breed.
 For this reason, it is recommended to use cat towers for both weight control and mental stimulation.

-The Maine Coon's legs are proportional to its body.
-They are massive, long, and powerful.
-One of the particularities of the Maine Coon cat is a small tuft of hair nestled under each of its paws, between the pads.
-The Maine Coon's tail is also very long, wide, and very fluffy.
+The Maine Coon's legs are proportional to his bodyAs a result, theyey are massive, long, and powerful.
+One of the particularities of the Maine Coon cat is a small tuft of hair nestled under each of his paws, between the pads.
+The Maine Coon's tail is long, wide, and fluffy.

 The head of the Maine coon black cat is medium in size and is distinguished by prominent cheekbones.
 The eyes are two large ovals, oblique, on either side of the head.
-Its muzzle is quite strong and square.
-The ears are very large, not very pointed and each has a tuft of hair at its end which constitutes one of the highly sought-after particularities of the breed.
+His muzzle is quite strong and square.
+The ears are very large, not very pointed, and each has a tuft of hair at his end, which constitutes one of the highly sought-after particularities of the breed.

-The Maine Coon black cat is a very elegant cat, very popular, especially in beauty contests.
+The Maine Coon black cat is an exquisite cat, trendy, especially in beauty contests.

 Maine Coon Black Cat Character

-Despite the idea that we can have of this giant who impresses with his corpulence, the Maine coon generally has a rather calm demeanor.
-Of a very affectionate nature, the Maine Coon is a cat that generally shows no aggression, which makes it a pleasant life companion, both for adults and children.
-Of a sociable nature, he will even get along quite well with many pets such as other cats and dogs.
+Despite the idea we can have of this giant who impresses with his fatness, the Maine coon generally has a relatively calm demeanor.
+Of a very affectionate nature, the Maine Coon is a cat that typically shows no aggression, making him a pleasant companion for adults and children.
+Of a sociable nature, he will even get along quite well with many pets, such as other cats and dogs.

 Even if he likes to go out and take advantage of the outdoors to walk around and exercise a little, the Maine Coon black cat will adapt very well to living in an apartment.
-If you equip your house with suitable cat scratching posts and cat houses, you can make your cat quite happy at home.
+Equipping your house with suitable cat scratching posts and cat houses can make your cat quite happy at home.

-In addition to its atypical size, the Maine coon never ceases to seduce with its loyal, kind character and the sweetness that can be read in its eyes.
-The Maine Coon is therefore an ideal cat whether you live alone or with your family and wherever you live.
+In addition to his atypical size, the Maine coon never ceases to seduce with his loyal, kind character and the sweetness that can be read in his eyes.
+The Maine Coon is an ideal cat whether you live alone or with your family, or wherever you live.